aayushk614/pytorch_connectomics/docs/source/tutorials/CT_Fly.rst

 Introduction
 -------------

-Mitochondria are the primary energy providers for cell activities, thus essential for metabolism.
-Quantification of the size and geometry of mitochondria is not only crucial to basic neuroscience research, but also informative to clinical studies including, but not limited to, bipolar disorder and diabetes.
+Indirect flight muscles (IFMs) in adult Drosophila provide the key power stroke for wing beating.
+They also serve as a valuable model for studying muscle development.
+Such analyses are impeded by conventional histological preparations and imaging techniques that limit exact morphometry of flight muscles.
+In this tutorial, microCT scanning is employed on a tissue preparation that retains muscle morphology under homeostatic conditions.
+Focusing on a subset of IFMs called the dorsal longitudinal muscles (DLMs), it is found that DLM volumes increase with age, partially due to the increased separation between myofibrillar fascicles, in a sex-dependentmanner.The authors have uncovered and quantified asymmetry in the size of these muscles on either side of the longitudinal midline.Measurements of this resolution and scalemake substantive studies that test the connection between form and function possible.

-This tutorial has two parts.
-In the first part, you will learn how to make **pixel-wise class prediction** on the widely used benchmark dataset released by Lucchi et al. in 2012.
-In the second part, you will learn how to predict the **instance masks** of individual mitochondrion from the large-scale MitoEM dataset released by Wei et al. in 2020.
+In this tutorial, you will learn how to predict the **volumetric instance masks** on the CT Fly dataset released by Chaturvedi, et al. in 2019.

 Semantic Segmentation
 ----------------------